yaroslaff/lightsleep/README.md

 lsleep.py 60
 ~~~

 Even this example has some benefits - if your program will run external program lsleep.py instead of `sleep()`, you can always send kill to lsleep (e.g. with `killall lsleep.py`) and this is much more reliable then interrupting `sleep()` inside program.
 But thats same as `/usr/bin/sleep`.

-See below for more useful examples.
+If `-t`/`--title` set, lsleep.py will use setproctitle.
+So, you may call `lsleep.py 600 -t mysleep` and then `killall mysleep` to stop only this lsleep process.

 `lsleep.py -h` will list all available hooks and their default options